BearCloud/bearchat/backend/auth-service/api/README-api.go.md

 ### `logout`

 Delete the user's access token cookie.
 This cannot be done directly; clearing cookies is the responsibility of the browser.
 Instead, we delete cookies by setting its expiry time to before the current time.

+### `resetPassword`

+Resetting the password is similar to `verify` except instead of checking for a matching verification token, you must check for a matching password reset token.
+When the matching password token is found, the old password should be overwritten with the new password.